CleverRaven/Cataclysm-DDA/doc/NPCs.md

-insult_combat | Ends the conversation and makes the NPC hostile, adds a message that character starts a fight with the NPC. hostile | Make the NPC hostile and end the conversation. flee | Makes the NPC flee from your character. leave | Makes the NPC not follow your character anymore. follow | Makes the NPC follow your character. npc_thankful | Makes the NPC postively inclined toward your character. drop_weapon | Make the NPC drop their weapon. stranger_neutral | Changes the NPC's attitude to neutral.
+insult_combat | Ends the conversation and makes the NPC hostile, adds a message that character starts a fight with the NPC. hostile | Make the NPC hostile and end the conversation. flee | Makes the NPC flee from your character. follow | Makes the NPC follow your character, joining the "Your Followers faction". leave | Makes the NPC leave the "Your Followers" faction and stop following your character. follow_only | Makes the NPC follow your character without changing factions. stop_following | Makes the NPC stop following your character without changing  factions. npc_thankful | Makes the NPC postively inclined toward your character. drop_weapon | Make the NPC drop their weapon. stranger_neutral | Changes the NPC's attitude to neutral.